madame-president/JDR/FAQ.md

 1. Written report containing assessment of current systems (custody, transaction processing, reconciliations), identification of current risks (if any), **system design improvements for better address-level data.** This report will be delivered as a PDF e-file.

-(CLICK HERE TO SEE AN EXAMPLE OF A SYSTEM DESIGN IMPROVEMENT)
+(CLICK HERE TO SEE AN EXAMPLE OF A SUGGESTED SYSTEM DESIGN IMPROVEMENT)

 2. Proof-of-reserves report with documentation of how historical data can be retreived and reconciled in an on-going basis.
 This reports provides a framework on what information SHOULD be included to make the P-o-R relevant.It will be delivered as a PDF e-file.